 Descriptive statistics are numbers that are used to summarize and describe data.
 The word "data" refers to the information that has been collected from an experiment, a survey, an historical record, etc. (By the way, "data" is plural.
 One piece of information is called a "datum.")
 If we are analyzing birth certificates, for example, a descriptive statistic might be the percentage of certificates issued in New York State, or the average age of the mother.
 Any other number we choose to compute also counts as a descriptive statistic for the data from which the statistic is computed.
 Several descriptive statistics are often used at one time to give a full picture of the data.

 Descriptive statistics are just descriptive.
 They do not involve generalizing beyond the data at hand.
 Generalizing from our data to another set of cases is the business of inferential statistics, which you'll be studying in another section.
 Here we focus on (mere) descriptive statistics.

-Some descriptive statistics are shown in Table 1.6.1.
+Some descriptive statistics are shown in Table 2.
 The table shows the average salaries for various occupations in the United States in 1999.

-Table 1.6.1: Average salaries for various occupations in 1999.
+Table 2.
+Average salaries for various occupations in 1999 and 2019 (median salaries reported by Bureau of Labor Statistics).